Supplier Registration and Update Process

 The City of Raleigh provides a free, subscription based service to suppliers to better access Current Bids for Construction and Request for Proposals/Qualifications for Services and Technology, by proactively delivering new and updated information through email and wireless alerts.
 Sign up for MyRaleigh Subscriptions to register for email or wireless alerts.

 All Bids for Apparatus, Supplies, Materials, or Equipment are posted on the North Carolina Interactive Purchasing System (IPS).
-When a bid is posted to IPS, an e-mail is automatically sent to each supplier that is registered on the state system for that commodity/category.
+When a bid is posted to IPS, an e-mail notification is automatically sent to each supplier that is registered on the state system for that commodity/category.